aurelienbottazini/hyperterm-crosshair/README.md

 to `plugins` in `~/.hyperterm.js`.

-You can also add a key to the config object in `hyperterm.js` to control the opacity of the highlight.
+You can also add a key to the config object in `hyperterm.js` to control the color of the highlight.

 ```
 config: {